raiyan24r/messenger-chatbot-tutorial/README.md

 ###### The variables and their use
 Variable | Use
 ------------ | -------------
-$raw_input | Receive POST request webhook events from Messenger Platform in [JSON](https://www.json.org/json-en.html) format
+`$raw_input` | Receive POST request webhook events from Messenger Platform in [JSON](https://www.json.org/json-en.html) format
-$input | [Process](https://www.php.net/manual/en/function.json-decode) the JSON and decode it to create a multidimensional associative [array](https://www.php.net/manual/en/language.types.array.php) for ease of use
+`$input` | [Process](https://www.php.net/manual/en/function.json-decode) the JSON and decode it to create a multidimensional associative [array](https://www.php.net/manual/en/language.types.array.php) for ease of use
-$senderId | [PSID](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start#what-is-a-psid-) of the user for whom the webhook event is received.With each event a sender ID unique for the user interacting with the page is received
+`$senderId` | [PSID](https://developers.facebook.com/docs/messenger-platform/getting-started/quick-start#what-is-a-psid-) of the user for whom the webhook event is received.With each event a sender ID unique for the user interacting with the page is received
-$messageText | Text Message sent by a user to the page with the specific **$senderID**
-$postback   | Postback string received when user clicks on a button
+`$messageText` | Text Message sent by a user to the page with the specific **$senderID** `$postback`   | Postback string received when user clicks on a button

-The php script upto this step would look like [this](link)
+**Your php script upto this step would look like [this](https://github.com/raiyan24r/messenger-chatbot-tutorial/blob/main/code-steps/file_two.php)**